Janalytics00/John_port/README.md

 ```
 ![](assest/2024-02-18_13-40-15.png)

+4. How many employees work at headquarters versus remote locations?
 5. How many employees work at headquarters versus remote locations?
 6. What is the average length of employment for employees who have been terminated?
 ```sql